Race and genetics: Race and human genetic variation

 There is broad consensus across the biological and social sciences that race is a social construct, not an accurate representation of human genetic variation.
-Humans are remarkably genetically similar, sharing approximately 99.9% of their genetic code with one another.
+As more progress has been made on sequencing the human genome, it has been found that any two humans will share an average of 99.35% of their DNA based on the approximately 3.1 billion haploid base pairs.
+However, this number should be understood as an average, any two specific individuals can have their genomes differ by more or less than 0.65%.
+Additionally, this average is an estimate, subject to change as additional sequences are discovered and populations sampled.
+In 2010, the genome of Craig Venter was found to differ by an estimated 1.59% from a reference genome created by the National Center for Biotechnology Information.

 We nonetheless see wide individual variation in phenotype, which arises from both genetic differences and complex gene-environment interactions.
 The vast majority of this genetic variation occurs within groups; very little genetic variation differentiates between groups.
 Crucially, the between-group genetic differences that do exist do not map onto socially recognized categories of race.
 Furthermore, although human populations show some genetic clustering across geographic space, human genetic variation is "clinal", or continuous.
 This, in addition to the fact that different traits vary on different clines, makes it impossible to draw discrete genetic boundaries around human groups.
 Finally, insights from ancient DNA are revealing that no human population is "pure" – all populations represent a long history of migration and mixing.
-For example, the genetic makeup of European populations was massively transformed by waves of migrations of farmers from the Near East between 8,500-5,000 years ago and Yamnaya pastoralists from the Eurasian steppe beginning around 4,500 years ago.
-Even within historical times, different population groups throughout the world have experienced admixture events that led to their current genetic compositions.
-For instance, different populations of the Mediterranean, Asia Minor, and around the Arabian Sea exhibit recent historical geneflow from various Sub-Saharan populations, with the most recent influx of Sub-Saharan admixture ranging in date from AD980 to 1754.
-Populations of modern-day Central and Eastern Europe, from Poland in the west and Bulgaria in the south exhibit traces of north-eastern and eastern Asian genetic flow ranging in date from AD440 to 1080 and likely reflect a 'small genetic legacy' of the various Inner Asian nomads, including Huns, Magyars, and Bulgars.